Osborne to slash welfare but quiet on growth

 "This party of home ownership will have no truck with it," he told the conference.
 "The great bulk of savings must come from cutting government spending - not increasing taxes."

-The Lib Dem business secretary, Vince Cable, said: "As far as we're concerned we haven't had a formal negotiation about this.
-Clearly, if they are reluctant to move on things we consider fair taxation, it's going to be difficult for us to move on things that matter for them."

-Cable, on a visit to Nigeria, said the issue would be "a dividing line we will be perfectly happy to campaign on in the next general election".

-Osborne, a close Cameron ally who was booed by crowds at a Paralympics medal ceremony last month, said Western democracies would lose ground relative to wealthy emerging economies unless they reformed welfare, education and tax.
+Osborne, a close Cameron ally who was booed by crowds at a Paralympics medal ceremony last month, said Western democracies faced impoverishment relative to wealthy emerging economies unless they reformed welfare, education and tax.

 In the 35-minute speech, Osborne said the Conservatives must appeal to those who aspired to improve their situation, adding it was a delusion to believe public finances could be put back on track by raiding the "wallets of the rich".